anadynamics/anadynamics.github.io/docs/quickstart.md

 *wall residues* or *wall atoms*.
 In order to get them, we have to write our first configuration file.
-ANA configuration files are just plain text files where each line is composed of an option, followed by a '=' character, and the appropiate arguments.
+ANA configuration files are just plain text files where each line is composed of an option, followed by a '=' character, and the appropriate arguments.
 So we will create a new file, write the following contentents in it and call it **config_1.cfg**.
-The **.cfg** extension tells the VIM editor this is a config file, so VIM can provide appropiate highlighting.
+The **.cfg** extension tells the VIM editor this is a config file, so VIM can provide appropriate highlighting.
 This is a nice-to-have, but is not necessary, ANA can't tell the difference.

 ```